-The Master of Science in Human Resources Management curriculum has been certified to meet the guidelines for the HRCI re-accreditation.
+The Master of Science in Human Resources Management curriculum is certified to meet the guidelines for the HRCI re-accreditation.

 Admission to the Master of Science in Human Resource Management (MSHRM) program is based upon the completion of the general admission requirements of Graduate Admissions.
 For admission into the MSHRM program an acceptable score on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) and acceptable academic undergraduate performance are required.
 The GMAT is strongly preferred.

-Students for whom English is not their native language must also take the Test of English as a Foreign Language (TOEFL), TOEFL iBT, Test of Spoken English (TSE) or International English Language Testing System (IELTS).
-International applicants that score below minimum acceptable levels on the verbal portion of entrance examinations may be admitted under the condition that they pass an English proficiency exam or complete UT Arlington's Graduate English Skills Program prior to beginning graduate coursework.
+Students for whom English is not their native language must also take the Test of English as a Foreign Language Internet Based Test (TOEFL iBT), or International English Language Testing System (IELTS).

-Applicants are encouraged to submit with their application a resume that highlights professional and personal accomplishments, linguistic abilities, computer expertise and HR experience.
+Applicants are encouraged to submit with the application a résumé that highlights professional and personal accomplishments, linguistic abilities, computer expertise and HR experience.

 Along with the grade point average and GMAT or GRE scores, admission criteria include the following: